yingz2023/yingz2023.github.io/README.md

-# RAG/Agentic
+# RAG/Agentic Development

-This project explores the use of LangChain framework to build a Q&A chatbot trained on Openshift AI product documentation.
+Using LangChain framework to build a Q&A chatbot trained on Openshift AI product documentation.

 ## Table of Contents